adityasingh-0803/realitycheck-news-bias-analyzer/README.md

 # 🧠 RealityCheck: News Bias & Credibility Analyzer

+**RealityCheck** is an AI-powered tool that detects political bias, sentiment, and credibility in any news article or headline.
+It helps users critically assess media using only keyword analysis and NLP logic—no APIs or cloud models required.
+Built inside a JSNB notebook using Scribbler, it shows results with pie charts and color-coded visuals.
+RealityCheck is fast, offline-friendly, and a step toward fighting misinformation.

 **RealityCheck** is an AI-powered tool designed to detect **political bias**, **sentiment**, and **credibility** in news headlines or full articles.
 Built for transparency and awareness in media consumption, this tool offers:

 - 🔍 Bias classification (Left, Center, Right)